openaps/docs/docs/docs/Build Your Rig/pi-install.md

 !["install piBakery"](../Images/build-your-rig/pi-setup-stuck.png)

 If you experience something like this:
-mmtune: radio_locale = WW
+`mmtune: radio_locale = WW
 2019/01/14 15:14:25 cannot connect to CC111x radio on /dev/spidev0.0
 2019/01/14 15:14:25 cc111x: no response
 Usage: grep [OPTION]...
 PATTERN [FILE]...
-Try 'grep --help' for more information.
+Try 'grep --help' for more information.`
-Then you have probably not soldered diligently enough or flipped cables.
-Soldering problems are seldom the case for using the pin stripes, so you probably went one step further and used cables.
-Then you should know what you can try to find and fix the hardware problem.
+You have probably run the oref-runagain.sh script.
+Currently, with RFM69HCW, you can't use the runagain script.
+Please run the interactive setup script.
+Other option would be you didn't solder diligently enough.
+Before disassembling and resoldering, try running the interactive script first.
+It's less work.

 *****************************